 Research shows that only 6 percent of journalists feel that digital newsrooms meet their expectations.
-In addition to that:
+In addition:

-- 95% of reporters are accessing company websites at least monthly and 41% are visiting newsrooms daily.
+- Ninety-five percent of reporters are accessing company websites at least monthly and 41 percent are visiting newsrooms daily.

-- 69% of journalists never subscribe to company emails, yet 50% state that it’s important to be able to subscribe.
+- Sixty-nine percent of journalists never subscribe to company emails, yet 50 percent say that it’s important to be able to subscribe.